sathvikdn/Google-earth-automation-using-appium/README.md

 # Google-earth-automation-using-appium
-*this is the python script  to test the functioning of google earth *read the report (last part) to know the procedure to implement it .
+ 1) This is to automate testing of the google earth application using Appium desktop software.
+ 2) This sample code uses the Appium python client.
+ 3) pip install Appium-Python-Client.
+ 4) Then you can paste this into a file and simply run it with Python.